 Table Of Contents

-The royal mausoleum is the final resting place of Minh Mang Emperor, whose reign marks the culmination of the Nguyen dynasty power throughout the country.
+Minh Mang Tomb is the final resting place of the second emperor of the Nguyen Dynasty.
+Minh Mang Emperor, whose reign marks the culmination of the Nguyen dynasty power throughout the country.

 Located on the Tam Tai Son mountain, Huong Tho commune, Huong Tra district, and away 12 km from Hue city center to the west.
 The tomb of Minh Mang is a harmonious blend of picturesque landscape and solemn architecture, which portrays the strictness and deep beliefs of the Emperor.